androidsmart/androidsmart.github.io/content/cusrom/Samsung/Galaxy S24 Ultra/14/evolutionx.md

 Download Custom Rom EvolutionX OS Android 14 Samsung Galaxy S24 Ultra SM-S928B

 ## Changelog
-- Improved night display temperature
-- Implement quicktap
-- Fix statusbar burn in protection
+- Fixed the charging issues a few people had (disconnecting)
+- Changes to power_profile.xml for better battery usage information and estimates
+- Increased ZRAM to 3GB
-- Improved ui smoothness
+- Improved memory management
-- Some audio changes
-- Implement IORap
-- ART optimization
-- Imported rounded corners overlays from gourami
+- Labeled more wakeup nodes
+- Resolved more denials
-- And more fixes and improvements under the hood
+- Updated kernel and compiled using the latest playground clang
+- More misc. changes and fixes

 ## Download Link
 [ROM](https://payoffyes.com/fbz37smn33?key=a6ae3c4640a1737a2a572d122c10794c)